 (Go to View -> Integrated Terminal from VS code’s top menubar)

-On your mobile device,
+On our mobile device,

 Go to Settings->About

-You can see a Build Version menu there.
+we can see a Build Version menu there.
 Continuously click the option until it enables the Developer options

-Now, From the VS studio terminal, run
+If it is connected, from the VS studio terminal, run

 Have a nice code !